PeterMortensen/Edit_Overflow/README.md

 ## Using Edit Overflow

-The simplest use of corrected the spelling a term (e.g. ".Net"):
+The simplest use is to correct the spelling of a term (e.g. the incorrect spelling *".Net"*):

 1. Copy the incorrect term to the clipboard, typically from a text area in a web browser.